How to Dynamically Scale Font Size in Godot [Clean Approach]

-How to dynamically scale font size in Godot
+How do I dynamically change font size in Godot?

 In the difficult quest of making games compatible with (almost) all the existing screen resolutions, one of the main problem we've encountered is how to scale texts properly when resizing the UI.